usaxena27/MEDICAL-RAG-CHATBOT/README.md

 🎉 **CI/CD Deployment to AWS App Runner is complete!**

-✅ Your app is now live and running on AWS 🚀
+✅ The app is now live and running on AWS 🚀